Sylvain-BROCAS/Discord-soundbox/README.md

 - prefix : You can change here the prefix before bot commands.
 Default prefix is '!'
 (Example : `!samples`).
 - ffmpeg_path : Put here the path to the 'ffmpeg.exe' file you downloaded earlier. ⚠️ Without this information, the discord-soundbox is unable to find the .exe by itself.
 So an error will occure !
 - token : Put here your bot's token.
-- forbidden chans : Put here all the ID's of forbidden channels (separated by a ',').
+- forbidden_chans : Put here all the ID's of forbidden channels (separated by a ',').
 Then the soundbox will not be authorised to speak in these voice channels.
+- delete_msg_after : "True" if you want to delete your command message and the bot's answer after a delay, "False" if you don't. ⚠️ It's "True"/"False", not "true"/"false" !
+- delay : Set the delay ⚠️ Doesn't work very well in this version, the delay is about 1sec ^^

 # Now you can use it !